vestalux/sljekyll/health/links/index.md

 	<li><a href="http://www.redcross.org.uk/Where-we-work/In-the-UK/Southern-England/Cambridgeshire-Norfolk-and-Suffolk/LocalServices/Support-at-home">British Red Cross Support at Home Service</a> - Helping people stay at home after a short stay in hospital</li>
 	<li><a href="http://www.communityactionsuffolk.org.uk/">Community Action Suffolk</a> - Helping voluntary organisations across Suffolk</li>
 	<li><a href="http://www.insideoutcommunity.com/">Inside Out Arts</a> - Locally based organisation that helps recovery through art and full details on workshops and contacts</li>
-	<li><a href="http://www.livewellsuffolk.org.uk">Live Well Suffolk</a> - Valuable practical advice, guidance and courses to improve your physical wellbeing</li>
+	<li><a href="http://onelifesuffolk.co.uk/">OneLife Suffolk</a> - Valuable practical advice, guidance and courses to improve your physical wellbeing</li>
 	<li><a href="http://www.lofty-heights.org">Lofty Heights</a> - Loft clearing and decluttering service in Suffolk to improve wellbeing</li>
 	<li><a href="http://www.nsft.nhs.uk/Our-services/Pages/Service-Search-Results.aspx">Norfolk and Suffolk Foundation NHS Trust</a> - Find out about inpatient and community services</li>
 	<li><a href="http://infolink.suffolk.gov.uk/kb5/suffolk/infolink/service.page?id=p8orsprFAcw">The Phoenix Project Club</a> - Supportive group that meets in Ipswich with details on how to get in touch</li>